Generating numbers of rings graded by amenable and supramenable groups: Introduction

-Our results about finite generating numbers are all of a negative nature, showing that Theorems A, B, and C cannot be generalized in specific fashions.
-The first, Theorem~4.1, demonstrates that Theorems A and B fail to extend to projectively graded rings.
+Our results about finite generating numbers are all of a negative nature, showing that Theorem~B, Corollary~A, and Theorem~C cannot be generalized in specific fashions.
+The most significant one, Theorem~4.1, demonstrates that Theorem~B((i)$\implies$(ii)) and Corollary~A fail to extend to rings that have unboundedly free gradings.

-\begin{thm4.1} For any positive integer $n$, there exists a strongly $\mathbb Z$-graded ring $R$ such that $R_0$ has UGN and ${\rm gn}(R)=n$. \end{thm4.1}
+\begin{thm4.1} There exists a ring $R$ with a full and unboundedly free $\mathbb Z$-grading such that $R_0$ has UGN and $R$ has BGN. \end{thm4.1}

 In the statement of Theorem 4.1, notice that, since $\mathbb Z$ is an additive group with identity element $0$, the base ring of $R$ is written $R_0$.

-To appreciate the significance of Theorem 4.1 in the context of this paper, one must recognize that every strong grading is both full and projective, as observed above.
+The ring described in the proof of Theorem 4.1 is not strongly graded.
+In our next theorem, we show that we can construct strongly $\mathbb Z$-graded examples that exhibit the same dissonance between the base ring and the entire ring.

+\begin{thm4.2} For any positive integer $n$, there exists a strongly $\mathbb Z$-graded ring $R$ such that $R_0$ has UGN and ${\rm gn}(R)=n$. \end{thm4.2}

+The example given for Theorem 4.2 has a grading that is unboundedly projective and not free.
+In Theorem 4.6, we construct an example illustrating the same phenomenon that has a boundedly projective grading.
+This grading, however, is not strong.